bolderbrush10/SearchlightAssault/programmer-notes.md

 ### Feature: Graphics Polish

--- TODO make the spotlight effect a 'heat shimmer' animation, so it looks awesome during the day

--- TODO maybe do a subtle shaft of light effect as the beam's body?

 -- TODO add onhit particle effects (for when the searchlight is damaged so little chunks fly off)

 -- TODO Leave remnants when destroyed (doesn't even have to be custom, pick another entity's if you must)